 To check the PHP version, expand the Server section:

 WPML has its own requirements.
 Beyond a recent PHP and MySQL version, it is also necessary to install some PHP extensions such as eval(), Multibyte String for using WPML String Translation, and SimpleXML for WPML Translation Management.

 If you have control over your server settings, you will be able to activate those settings directly from your control panel.
 However, it may be necessary to contact your hosting service in order to do so.

 Many times, the theme works by itself just fine.
 Each of the plugins that you’re using also works fine.
 But combined, they can cause problems.

-To identify if your theme or one of your plugins are causing a problem, we recommend switching to a WordPress default theme and deactivating your plugins.
+To identify if your theme or one of your plugins is causing a problem, we recommend switching to a WordPress default theme and deactivating your plugins.
 Please only do this on a staging site, not your production site.
 If, after doing this, you are no longer experiencing the problem, add your theme and plugins back in one at a time to see which might be causing it.

-You can also check if your theme or plugins are compatible with WPML or see if there are any current known issues by looking them up here:
+You can also check if your theme or plugins are compatible with WPML or see if there are any current known issues by looking them up here;

 If you discover compatibility issues, don’t worry.
 The WPML team works with thousands of theme and plugin authors.
 We all have one goal – to get your site working smoothly.
 If you identify compatibility issues, let us know, so that we can handle them.

 If you are still having trouble after completing the above checklist, open a ticket in our support forum.
 You’ve already helped our team expedite your support process by completing the first four steps of troubleshooting!